CCSI-Toolset/FOQUS/INSTALL.md

 ## Install Python

-Install Python and PyQt5.
-For Windows, the Anaconda Python distribution is convenient.
-It comes with most required packages and the latest versions have PyQt5 by default.
-PyQt5 is easily installed with Anaconda, but the packaging seems to vary of other versions of Python and operating conditions, so including it as a requirement in the installer is not very easy.
+Install Python 2.7 with PyQt5.
+The Anaconda Python distribution is the recommended way to install Python (https://www.anaconda.com/download/#windows).
+Anaconda comes with most required packages and the latest versions have PyQt5 by default.
+These instructions will assume you are using Anaconda.

-If possible, it is convenient to set the Anaconda Python application to open *.py files on Windows.
-The foqus.py script is installed later in Anaconda's scripts directory and can be executed by just typing ``foqus.py``, but it will be executed by the interpreter that Windows associates with Python files.

 ## Install a Git Client

 If you do not have a git client install one.
+For Windows a client can be found here: https://git-scm.com/downloads.

+It is possible to install git through Anaconda (```conda install git```).

 ## Install FOQUS

 There are 2 ways to install FOQUS the first is preferred if you are a developer or want to modify FOQUS.
 The second way is probably easiest for other users.

-1. Developers
+1. Developers and users interested in the FOQUS code:
   * Clone the FOQUS repository
   * ``python setup.py develop``
-2. Other Users
+2. Other Users:
   * ``pip install git+https://github.com/CCSI-toolset/foqus@master``

 Additional components not currently include with FOQUS or the FOQUS bundle are: